-In the government-wide statements, the District accrues accumulated unpaid vacation leave.
+In the government-wide statements, the District accrues accumulated unpaid vacation leave and compensatory leave and associated related costs when earned (or estimated to be earned) by the employee.
 No compensated absences liability is recorded on the governmental fund financial statements.